weareopensource/Swift/Readme.md

 This project is a stack Swift that can be ran as a standalone backend.
 Or in a fullstack with another of our repo of your choice (ex: [Node](https://github.com/weareopensource/Node)).

-You can have more informations about :
+You can have more informations about us in our [global repo](https://github.com/weareopensource/weareopensource.github.io):

 * our mindset and what we would like to create in our [introduction](https://weareopensource.me/introduction/) (in construction)
 * how to create a fullstack from our repo in our [wiki](https://github.com/weareopensource/weareopensource.github.io/wiki) (in construciton).